dseguy/php-error-messages/messages/constant-%s-is-deprecated.rst

 	.. meta::
 		:description lang=en:
-			Constant %s is deprecated: This error is emitted when a constant is supported in the current PHP engine, but will be removed in a future version.
+			Constant %s is deprecated: This error is emitted when a global constant is supported in the current PHP engine, but will be removed in a future version.

 Description
 ___________

-This error is emitted when a constant is supported in the current PHP engine, but will be removed in a future version.
+This error is emitted when a global constant is supported in the current PHP engine, but will be removed in a future version.

 The error is emitted every time the constant is used: it may be for its actual intend, or anywhere else.